th-nuernberg/kaldi-customization/README.md

 ### The customization service is now available
  * Web Interface: [localhost:8080](http://localhost:8080)
  * Web API: [localhost:8080/api](http://localhost:8080/api)

+### Stop the service
+ * Make sure that there are no running jobs like a training
+ * Use `docker-compose down` in the repository folder or press `Ctrl + c` in the shell where you startet the compose
+ * All data (database, files) are stored persistantly on the local disk

 ## Structure of the repository
 ### [/docker-compose.yml](docker-compose.yml)